Conspiracy X: First Edition

 There are also resolution systems for non-skill actions, competitive actions, extended actions such as research, and use of specific powers and abilities using the core resolution system as a base.
 Difficulties range from 1 to 5, and sometimes higher for very difficult actions.

 Players can also try to use their character's psychic abilities by utilising Zener cards (square, star, cross, wave or circle).
 If a player wants to use his character's psychic ability, perhaps to foretell the future, the player names one of the symbols; the gamemaster draws a number of cards corresponding to the character's psychic ability and turns them over.
 If one of the cards is the symbol predicted by the player, the psychic action succeeds.

 Supplements

-The first edition was very well supported, with a number of supplements:
+The first edition was well supported, with several supplements: